RobJames-Texas/OgreSkeletonUtil/README.md

 I was adding a new 3d model to the Torchlight2 game, that uses the Ogre3d engine, using Blender and the OGRECave/blender2ogre plugin.
 It exports all the animations into one big skeleton file but Torchlight2 needed the animations in separate files.
 I wrote this utility to do the conversion for me.

+v1.1.0

+Bugfixes: Fixed argument out of range exception when starting application with no arguments.
+Fixed creating animations folder if it does not exist.
+Adding checking for invalid characters in the file name used for the individual animations.

 v1.0.0

 Releases: <https://github.com/Vkoslak/OgreSkeletonUtil/releases>